vives-project-xp/Zend/README.md

 #### Sandtable package

-This is the code for a pypi package for the driver of the sand table.
+This is the code for a PyPI package for the driver of the sand table.
 This was initially the idea to implement the code from the sand table in the web interface, but this did not work as desired.
 We have then decided to use a different approach (see above).
 The package has been created and can be downloaded, but does contain old code so may not work as it should.

 This package can be installed with `python3 -m pip install vives-sandtable_package_zend`.
 Then in the file where you want to use the code: `vives-sandtable_package_zend import Sender`.
 Now you can use the code to change the patterns on every project you want.